-15 Kraken Facts and Myths to Unleash In Conversation
+15 Kraken Facts and Myths to Release In Your Next Conversation

 According to 13th century Norse legend, hero Örvar-Oddr and his son came into contact with two threatening creatures from the deep.
 One of these encounters is later described in detail by Konungs skuggsjá, a Norwegian educational text written in the same century.
 Kraken comes from the Norwegian word krake, which is probably related to the German krake, which means octopus.

 While many modern depictions show the Kraken as a giant squid, earlier accounts of the beast described it as having spindly appendages like a crab’s.

 3. The Kraken is far, far larger than your boat.

 Accounts disagree on exactly how big the Kraken really is, but one thing is certain: It’s huge.
 Descriptions go from vague (the length of 10 ships) to more specific (a mile and a half long).
 Some stories say that unlucky sailors would mistake the beast for an island and try to land on it.
 These foolish sea-goers would then be dragged down into the ocean.

 4. You know the Kraken is coming when you see fish rise to the surface.